-In this case I was using the Paypal gateway, but like I said above, you can do this with Stripe without any issues.
+In this case, I was using the Paypal gateway, but as I said above, you can do this with Stripe without any issues.

 Once you've uploaded and activated the plugin, you'll likely want to configure the settings of the main EDD plugin, but there's already tons of documentation, so I'll leave that alone.

 Everything about this kind of site is based on how you manage the points and rewards.

 The structure of what you want to do is create the exchange rate for points based on dollars spent.
 Normally, sites that use this extension aren't creating this kind of subscription downloads site, so they do something like, get 1 point for every $1 you spend (which is the “earning” side of the equation) and then for every 100 points you have, you can get a discount of $10 (which is the “redeeming” side of the equation).

 For this kind of site, we want our points to be used to redeem downloads, so we want the deal (or conversion dynamics) to be more in the user's favor.

 Here's our example.